jbecker7/Restaurant-Chooser/README.md

 # Advanced Chooser

-Building upon the simple_chooser function, the next step is to make an advanced_chooser function that would allow users to lock more than one option (e.g. find an American place open for breakfast).
-After that, I intend to flesh out the restaurant options and possibly even implement a simple GUI.
+Building upon the simple_chooser function, I made an advanced_chooser function that allows users to lock more than one option (e.g. find an American place open for breakfast).
+To achieve this, I created an option called "anything works" that users can select if they don't want to lock that category.
+Aside from that, the core of the function is very similar to the simple_chooser function.

+# Advanced Chooser with Simple GUI

+Now I want to add a simple GUI